chrisbremmer/cypress-case-study/README.md

 After running the tests, Cypress will automatically generate photos of any failing tests.
 These can be found in `cypress/screenshots` directories.

 ## Notes
-- The JSON files in the `fixtures` directory are used for static test data.
-Ensure any
+- The JSON files in the fixtures directory are used for static test data.
+- Ensure you have the necessary environment variables set before running the tests.